Dean Cromwell: Career

-Racism and Anti-Semetism
+Racism and antisemitism

 In order to curry favor with Avery Brundage, U.S. Olympic Committee Chairman, Cromwell joined the isolationist America First Committee, of which Brundage was a founding member and organizer.

 As a coach in Berlin in 1936, Cromwell held the only two Jewish American sprinters — Marty Glickman and Sam Stoller — away from the 4x100m relay team.
 It is said that he wanted to please Brundage, the head of the United States' National Olympic Committee (NOC), which was then called the American Olympic Committee (AOC), and who was soon the head of the IOC.
 Brundage was a well-known Nazi supporter, who wanted not to offend Adolf Hitler by being a Jewish emissary.
 He never regretted his actions.

 Despite coaching Jesse Owens in Berlin, Cromwell held racist opinions of African-American athletes.
-"The Negro excels in the events he does because he is closer to the primitive than the white man," he wrote in Championship Technique in Track and Field in 1941.
-"It was not long ago that his ability to sprint and jump was a life-and-death matter to him in the jungle.
+In Championship Technique in Track and Field (1940), he wrote, "The Negro excels in the events he does because he is closer to the primitive than the white man.
+It was not long ago that his ability to sprint and jump was a life-and-death matter to him in the jungle.
 His muscles are pliable, and his easygoing disposition is a valuable aid to the mental and physical relaxation that a runner and jumper must have."

-USC named its track and field facility Cromwell Field after him, which in the 2020s sparked controversy.
-In January 2023, USC announced it would rename the field Allyson Felix Field, after the 11-time Olympic medalist who is a graduate of the university.
+USC named its track and field facility Cromwell Field after him, which sparked controversy in 2020.
+In January 2023, USC announced it would rename the field to Allyson Felix Field, after alumna and 11-time Olympic medalist Allyson Felix.